Oceanic climate: Europe

-Examples of oceanic climates are found in Glasgow, London, Bergen, Amsterdam, Dublin, Berlin, Hamburg, Vienna, Bilbao, Oviedo, Biarritz, A Coruña, Bayonne, Zürich, Copenhagen, Prague, Skagen, and Paris.
-With decreasing distance to the Mediterranean Sea, the oceanic climate of northwest Europe gradually changes to the subtropical dry-summer or Mediterranean climate of southern Europe.
-The line between Oceanic and Continental climates in Europe runs in a generally west to east direction.
-For example, western Germany is more impacted by milder Atlantic air masses than is eastern Germany.
+The line between oceanic and continental climates in Europe runs in a generally northwest to southeast direction.
+For example, western Germany is more impacted by milder Atlantic air masses than eastern Germany.
 Thus, winters across Europe become colder to the east, and (in some locations) summers become hotter.
-The line between oceanic Europe and Mediterranean Europe normally runs north to south and is related to changes in precipitation patterns and differences to seasonal temperatures.
+The line between oceanic Europe and Mediterranean Europe normally runs west to east and is related to changes in precipitation patterns and differences to seasonal temperatures; although intrusions of polar air, remnants of marine air-masses, and higher summer precipitation can create oceanic climates in Eastern Europe and transcontinental regions as far south as 40°N.

 The Americas

-The oceanic climate exists in an arc spreading across the northwestern coast of North America from the Alaskan panhandle to northern California, in general the coastal areas of the Pacific Northwest.
-It includes the western parts of Washington and Oregon, the Alaskan panhandle, western portions of British Columbia, and northwestern California.
+The oceanic climate exists in an arc spreading across the northwestern coast of North America from the Alaskan panhandle to northern Washington.
 In addition, some east coast areas such as Block Island, Cape Cod, Martha's Vineyard, and Nantucket have a similar climate.
+And in the highlands of Central and South America with the variant Cfb.
 An extensive area of oceanic climates distinguishes the coastal regions of southern Chile and extends into bordering Argentina.